I read the emails at the break, and I know, I know, I'm not taking enough calls.

 What do we have here?

-So the fat women are going to have to travel to a full service hospital twenty miles away.
+So the fat women are going to have to travel to a full-service hospital 20 miles away.

-Fat women in the story are alleging that this is discriminatory.
+Fat women in this story are alleging that this is discriminatory.

-Rather than respond to a public demand and possible marketing niche opportunity like fat moms or us.
+The state-controlled hospital and doctors, rather than respond to a public demand and possible marketing niche opportunity like fat moms are us.

 Think of that sign outside the hospital.

-Proponents of fat pregnant women, and they're they're they do have proponents, and they're mentioned in this story, using the unassailable logic of five-year-olds worldwide assert it just doesn't seem fair.
+Proponents of fat pregnant women, and they do have proponents, and they're mentioned in this story, using the unassailable logic of five-year-olds worldwide, assert it just doesn't seem fair.

 That's actually in the story.